takami-rodriguez/unifyr/src/data/atlas/channel-marketing.md

 ---
-title: What is channel marketing?
+title: What is Channel Marketing?
 atlasTerm: Channel Marketing
 slug: channel-marketing
 ---